svn2github/jAER-mirror/trunk/README.txt

 The home page of this project is http://sourceforge.net/projects/jaer

-The main viewer can be launched with either jAERViewer.cmd or jAERViewer.exe.
+Windows: The main viewer can be launched with either jAERViewer.cmd or jAERViewer.exe.
 The .exe launcher does not show logging output.

+Linux: USB hardware will not be usable, but viewer can be launched with jAERViewer.sh script, if run from root folder of jAER.

 Folders are organized as follows